BLOG ARTICLE

 - Transparency: Stablecoin issuers are required to disclose the composition of their reserves and conduct regular audits to ensure accountability.

-- Approval: In many jurisdictions, issuers need prior approval from regulatory bodies (if available) before token issuance.
+- Approval: In many jurisdictions, issuers need prior approval from regulatory bodies before token issuance.

 - Compliance with existing financial regulations: The regulation of stablecoins involves adherence to standard financial protocols, such as Know Your Customer (KYC) and Anti-Money Laundering (AML) measures, even in jurisdictions where stablecoin-specific laws are still evolving.